sachinsurfs/apertium-code-challenge-chat-client-plugins/README.md

 Xcplugin.so - This contains the executable file for Pidgin plugin.

-Xchatpatch.txt - This is a patch file , for the latest xchat version source tarball present.
+Xchatpatch.patch - This is a patch file , for the latest xchat version source tarball present.
 The plugin is present in /xchat-2.8.8/plugins/
 This way the plugin source code can be compiled.

-pidginpatch.txt - This is a patch file , for the latest pidgin version source tarball.
+pidginpatch.patch - This is a patch file , for the latest pidgin version source tarball.
 The plugin is present in /pidgin-2.10.9/libpurple/plugins/  .This way the plugin source code can be compiled.